 House Peake is an ancient house of First Men origin.
-According to tales from the Reach, the Peakes, Florents, and the Balls are each descend from one of the three husbands of Florys the Fox, a daughter of Garth Greenhand.
+According to tales from the Reach, the Peakes, Florents, and Balls are each descended from one of the three husbands of Florys the Fox, a daughter of Garth Greenhand.

 The Peakes were historical rivals with House Manderly.
 During the reign of the Gardener kings in the Reach, King Gwayne the Fat persuaded Lords Manderly and Peake to accept his judgment on their quarrel and do fealty for their lands, without having to fight a single battle.